 Reid has been the City Councillor for Ward 3, Unionville, since December 2018.
-He led the field of five candidates in the October 2018 election by over 1200 votes.
+He led the field of five candidates in the October 2018 election by a large margin.
 Since that time, he has been working hard to ensure that the voices of residents of Ward 3 are heard at Council and in the halls of the Civic Centre.
 Reid currently serves on the following committees and boards, as well as the Development Services and General committees of Council:

 - Budget Committee

 - Varley-McKay Art Foundation – fundraising for the Varley Art Gallery

 - Unionville Business Improvement Area

 - Unionville Subcommittee/Heritage Vision Committee

 - Doors Open Markham